videojs/blog/source/_drafts/Autoplay-Best-Practices-with-Video-js.md

 });
 ```

+**NOTE:** It's important to understand that using this approach, the Video.js `player.autoplay()` method will return `undefined` or `false`.
+If you expect your users or integrators to rely on this method, consider the following section.

+#### Programmatic Autoplay with the `autoplay` Attribute/Option
+When building a player for others to use, you may not always have control over whether your users include the `autoplay` attribute/option on their instance of your player.
+Thankfully, combining this with programmatic autoplay doesn't seem to have a significant effect on the behavior of playback.

-**NOTE:** Even if the browser handles the actual autoplay operation, calling `play()` while it's playing does not seem to cause current browsers to trigger an extra `"play"` event in either Chrome or Firefox.
-Oddly, it does seem that Safari triggers `"playing"` and `"pause"` events each time `play()` is called.
+Based on our experimentation, even if the browser handles the actual autoplay operation, calling `player.play()` after it's begun playing (or failed to play) does not seem to cause current browsers to trigger an extra `"play"` event in either Chrome or Firefox.
+It does seem that Safari 11.1 triggers `"playing"` and `"pause"` events each time `player.play()` is called and autoplay fails.

+Still, if you have full control, **we recommend avoiding the `autoplay` attribute/option altogether and requesting autoplay programmatically**.

+**NOTE:** Even if using the `autoplay` attribute/option *with* programmatic autoplay, the `player.autoplay()` method will return `undefined` until the player is ready.

 #### Example Use-Case
 At Brightcove, one thing we've done to improve the user experience of our Video.js-based player is to hide the "big play button" for players requesting autoplay until the autoplay either succeeds or fails.
 This prevents a periodic situation where the "big play button" flashes on the player for a moment before autoplay kicks in.